-Be wary of unusually large orders placed online without any contact from the customer, or rush orders for large quantities or for expensive goods, warns Janet Attard, author of The Home Office and Small Business Answer Book.
-Other red flags: orders shipped to a different address than the billing address; orders from foreign countries; and billing addresses that don’t match the information on file with the credit card company.
+The Better Business Bureau (BBB) warns businesses to be wary of unusually large orders placed online without any contact from the customer, or rush orders for large quantities or for expensive goods.
+Other red flags include orders shipped to a different address than the billing address; orders from foreign countries; and billing addresses that don’t match the information on file with the credit card company.
 While any one of these things alone doesn’t point to a stolen credit card, if several factors are present, it’s wise to be suspicious and investigate the legitimacy of the purchase, Attard advises.
 Call the customer to verify the order if suspicions do arise — and don’t ship the merchandise if you can’t reach him/her.

 Employees with the best of intentions could bring a malware attack into your business while holiday shopping at work or by opening an infected email attachment.
 Malware can also be attached to free demos or free online services.

 To help protect your business, ensure that anti-virus software is installed on any business computer and that employees use a virus scan before opening new programs or files.
 Of course, it is also critical to change passwords often.
 Consider offering an internal refresher course on safe Internet use and make sure to cover what to look for in suspicious emails.

 Thieves can tamper with your company’s credit card terminals to steal credit card information by attaching a card skimmer — a small device that steals payment card information — to the terminal.
 Be attentive and train your employees to be vigilant in regularly inspecting credit card terminals to spot any extraneous devices.